VictorGolovanov/website-framework-learning/readme.md

 # Learning PHP Website

-This repository contains a simple website that I created to learn PHP.

 ## Description

 I am using this project to explore different PHP concepts and improve my skills in web development.
 It serves as a learning playground for me to experiment with PHP coding techniques and build a functional website.